Class Code: 08121

 The Work Examples and Competencies listed are for illustrative purposes only and not intended to be the primary basis for position classification decisions.

 Performs roadway and right of way, shoulder, roadside, bridge, surface, drainage and related maintenance to include: surfacing, sealing and filling joints and cracks, removing bumps, filling depressions, and removing and replacing damaged pavements; filling edge ruts, smoothing shoulders, mowing shoulders, and rebuilding shoulders; picking up litter, cutting brush, repairing fence, controlling weeds, maintaining signage; and cleaning, washing, and lubricating working members of bridges.

-Performs duties related to snow and ice removal including: operating Roadway Weather Information System (RWIS), the Data Transmission Network (DTN), and related computers and software applications to record and receive data and make decisions regarding times, temperatures, weather conditions, and material usage to operate snow and ice removal equipment such as single or tandem axle dump trucks that may be equipped with tailgate or hopper spreader, straight blades or V-plows, wing plows, and underside ice blades; includes preparing and spreading abrasives and deicing chemicals on the roadway by using a loader for mixing abrasives and chemicals.
+Performs duties related to snow and ice removal, which include: accessing the Roadway Weather Information System (RWIS), weather reports, and other related computer software applications to record and receive data and make decisions regarding times, temperatures, weather conditions, and material usage to operate snow and ice removal equipment, such as, but not limited to single or tandem axle dump trucks that may be equipped with tailgate or hopper spreader, straight blades or V-plows, wing plows, and underside ice blades; includes preparing and spreading abrasives and deicing chemicals on the roadway by using a loader for mixing abrasives and chemicals.

 Inspects phases of bridge, grading and paving projects as assigned; prepares written inspection reports and records as required.
 Performs materials sampling and testing, or construction or right of way survey activities as assigned.

 Performs traffic control to assist motorists through work zones in a safe and orderly manner.